How to Find Your Router IP Address on Windows, Mac, iPhone, Android & Linux

 Find your router IP address on Windows, Mac, iPhone, Android, or Linux.
-Includes default IPs and login credentials for every major brand.
+Includes default IPs and login notes for common router brands and app-managed systems.

 Your router IP address (Default Gateway) is the numerical label assigned to your router that allows you to access its settings panel.
 For most home networks, this is 192.168.1.1 or 192.168.0.1.